Table of Contents[Hide][Show]

-It’s these qualities that determine, to a very great extent, the kind of food their bodies were naturally designed to eat, many eons ago, by Mother Nature.
+It’s these qualities that determine, to a very great extent, the kind of food their bodies were naturally designed to eat by Mother Nature.

-Feeding our pets a species appropriate diet, which is based on the kind of raw, animal-based foods nature created their bodies to consume, provides our pet cats and dogs with the best opportunity to thrive, enabling them to live the longest, healthiest lives possible.
+Feeding our pets a species-appropriate diet, which is based on the kind of raw, animal-based food their bodies are designed to consume, provides our pet cats and dogs with the best opportunity to thrive, enabling them to live the longest, healthiest lives possible.

 There’s absolutely no doubt whatsoever, scientifically speaking, that all felines on the planet – whether they be huge cats like lions and tigers, or smaller ones such as ocelots, servals and yes, domestic house cats — are what are known as obligate carnivores.

-Please bear this in mind the next time you look at the ingredients list on a bag of commercial kibble and see things like soy, corn, rice, wheat, or other plant based items on that label!
+Please bear this in mind the next time you look at the ingredients list on a bag of commercial kibble and see things like soy, corn, rice, wheat, or other plant-based items like legumes or vegetables on the label!

 Regardless of variations in their size, coat texture, ear shape and/or other superficial, external differences, all breeds of domestic dogs are members of the same species, and are known as Canis lupus familiaris.